fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-campaign.md

 Once submitted, the status indicates *"Submitted"* and the campaign information can’t be modified without Microsoft Support intervention.

-The Service Level Agreement for campaign approval (or rejection) is three days maximum.
+The Service Level Agreement for campaign approval (or rejection) is seven days maximum.

-If you submitted incorrect campaign information, if you haven't received approval or rejection notice in three days, or if you have questions related to the process, [contact Microsoft's Telephone Number Services (TNS) - Service Desk](contact-tns-service-desk.md).
+If you submitted incorrect campaign information, if you haven't received approval or rejection notice in seven days, or if you have questions related to the process, [contact Microsoft's Telephone Number Services (TNS) - Service Desk](contact-tns-service-desk.md).

 If The Campaign Registry rejects your campaign submission, a case is automatically opened on your behalf with Microsoft's Telephone Number Services - Service Desk.
 You can view your case by navigating to the [Phone Number Service Center](https://pstnsd.powerappsportals.com), and navigating to the tab for **My Company Cases**.
 Open the case, and you can interact with the Telephone Number Services - Service Desk team about the details and status of the case.

 ## Considerations

+Because the Campaign application approval can be tedious, Microsoft is working to minimize the level of effort to get your Campaign approved.
+The following topics relate to considerations when preparing your SMS operation.

+### The Campaign approval process

 The Campaign Registry may require additional information from your company before approving your campaign.
 Potential items that may be required before approval: